 Research and development expenses consist mainly of our clinical trial expenditures, our payments to Novogen for research support services under the terms of the services agreement and the cost of phenoxodiol used in the clinical trials supplied by Novogen under the terms of the manufacturing license and supply agreement.
-Research and development expenses amounted to \$2,024,000 for the fiscal year ended June 30, 2003, \$782,000 for the quarter ended September 30, 2003 and \$334,000 for the quarter ended September 30, 2002.
-Research and development costs incurred since inception through the quarter ended September 30, 2003 amount to \$2,875,000.
+Research and development expenses amounted to \$2,024,000 in fiscal 2003.
+Research and development costs incurred since inception amount to \$2,093,000.